cloud66/help-old/_posts/tutorials/2009-09-26-application-not-serving.md

 <ol class="article-list">
 <li>Is your application redirecting to HTTPS by default, and you don't have an SSL certificate installed?</li>

-You can check by visiting the IP address of your server in your browser, or using the following command to see if there is a redirect in place:
+<p>You can check by visiting the IP address of your server in your browser, or using the following command to see if there is a redirect in place:</p>

 <pre class="prettyprint">
 $ curl -I http://www.site.com
 </pre>

-The output of this command provides you with lots of useful information, for example response codes, redirects and more.
-Additionally, an <i>immediate bounce</i> of this command indicates that there is no server listening, whereas a more <i>lengthy response</i> could indicate a firewall issue.
+<p>The output of this command provides you with lots of useful information, for example response codes, redirects and more.
+Additionally, an <i>immediate bounce</i> of this command indicates that there is no server listening, whereas a more <i>lengthy response</i> could indicate a firewall issue.</p>
 <br/><br/>
 <li>Try restarting Nginx by issuing <code>sudo service nginx restart</code> on the server.</li>

-This should determine whether or not Nginx is having issues starting or serving content.
-For more detailed error logs, you can check:
+<p>This should determine whether or not Nginx is having issues starting or serving content.
+For more detailed error logs, you can check:</p>

 <pre class="prettyprint">
 $ $STACK_PATH/log/nginx_error.log
 </pre>

-It may be worth checking your <a href="http://help.cloud66.com/web-server/nginx">Nginx CustomConfig history</a> to see if any recent configuration changes are causing issues.
+<p>It may be worth checking your <a href="http://help.cloud66.com/web-server/nginx">Nginx CustomConfig history</a> to see if any recent configuration changes are causing issues.</p>
 <br/><br/>
 <li>You may be experiencing an issue with your web server - so first check your <i>Stack information</i> page to see which one you're running.</li>

-<h4>Passenger web server</h4>
+<h5>Passenger web server</h5>

 <pre class="prettyprint">
 $ $STACK_PATH/log/&#60;environment&#62;.log
 </pre>

-<h4>Custom web server (eg. Unicorn)</h4>
+<h5>Custom web server (eg. Unicorn)</h5>
 SSH to the server and check your logs in

 <pre class="prettyprint">